malekbenz/malekbenz/_posts/2016-08-15-First-aspnet-core-MVC-application.md

 ---
 ## Serving a static contents

-What we are going to do today is Serving a static content without using `Appache`, `nginx` or `IIS`.

-This post will guide you to Build a simple static file server using only the CLI and a text editor.
+This post will guide you to Build a your First MVC application with ASP.NET Core.
 I also wanted to do this completely in Linux.

 In order to install .NET Core on Ubuntu or Linux Mint you can see [Install .Net Core on linux](/blog/2016/08/01/Install-dotnet-core-linux).